3.3.1. Rules for drawing roads and sections of road

 When you draw bends in roads or intersections, the end points of road sections that form crossings should meet and form an intersection.
 There should not be any “hanging points” (other than in cases where the road is blocked in that area):

-Draw the road network from satellite images rather than tracks except when there is a discrepancy between the track line and the central line of the roadway and tracks aren't located within the roadbed in the image due to the terrain (if tracks are located along the edge of the roadway, the road is drawn from satellite images).
+If the satellite image is offset relative to tracks, then the staff must adjust the roads based on track information (for example, when there is a discrepancy between the track line and the central line of the roadway, and tracks aren't located within the roadbed in the image due to the terrain).

 When drawing two-way roads as a single line, draw the road line along the line marking that divides oncoming passenger car traffic.

-For example, when you're drawing road sections that cross bridges, pay attention to the displacement of the bridge on the satellite image (for more information, see Section 2.3.1.4.
+When you draw road sections that go over bridges, pay attention to the displacement of the bridge on the satellite image (for more information, see Section 2.3.1.4.
 Bridges).

 If the images are significantly displaced from the tracks, don't manually edit the geometry of the road network, instead reporting the large-scale shift using the feedback form.